DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 #### Downloading the payments file

 No claim details are sent to the ESFA.
-Instead, we send the ESFA a link to a page in the service where they can download the payments CSV file.
+Instead, we send the ESFA a link to a page in the service where they can download the CSV file for payments.
 This link is only valid for 7 days, after which a support user must send a new link.

 #### No claims pending payment